Skip to content

 Behavior:

-• Performs schema version guard (rejects if team schema doesn't match embedded profile)
+• Performs schema version guard (rejects if team schema doesn't match profile)

-• Extracts member skeleton from the embedded profile into team/{role}-{name}/
+• Extracts member skeleton from the profile on disk into members/{role}-{name}/

 • Finalizes botminter.yml with the member's name